rafiqahamedk/rafiqahamedk/README.md

 ## Hi there 👋

+### Aspiring AI & Data Science Engineer with a passion for building intelligent systems that solve real-world problems.
+Currently pursuing a B.Tech in Artificial Intelligence & Data Science at Kamaraj College of Engineering, Madurai.
+Actively engaged in hands-on projects involving AI-powered automation, real-time object detection, and data-driven solutions for domains like fintech, environmental impact assessment, and agentic AI systems.

+### Skilled in Python, Java, C, JavaScript, SQL, and modern AI/ML frameworks such as TensorFlow, PyTorch, and Scikit-learn.
+Experienced in cloud platforms (AWS), DevOps tools (Docker), and full-stack web development.
+Certified in AWS Cloud Practitioner and Infosys Springboard AI Fundamentals, with a strong foundation in competitive programming and algorithmic problem-solving.

+### I aim to leverage my expertise in AI, data science, and cloud-native architectures to create scalable, reliable, and impactful solutions at the intersection of technology, automation, and enterprise innovation.
 <!--
 **rafiqahamedk/rafiqahamedk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.